• Skip to primary navigation

 Oat bars filled with raspberry jam on a white platter.

-Raspberry Oat Bars made with a raspberry jam filling.
-This easy to make dessert is made with oatmeal, butter, brown sugar and raspberry jam and makes a delicious treat!
+These Oatmeal Raspberry Squares are made with a raspberry jam filling.
+This easy-to-make dessert is made with oatmeal, butter, brown sugar, and raspberry jam and makes a delicious treat!

 Oat bars with a raspberry filling.